qri-io/rfcs/text/0010-skylark_tranformations.md

 Transformations are repeatable scripts for generating a dataset.
 These scripts are written in Skylark, a scripting language from Google that feels a lot like python, but is, importantly, Turing-_incomplete_.

-Skylark transformations include tools for creating documents from things like a stream of input data, HTTP resources, or other qri datasets.
+Skylark transformations provide tools for creating documents from things like a stream of input data, HTTP resources, or other qri datasets.
 Transformation scripts are embedded into the dataset document, allowing datasets to "self update" by re-executing the script and adding a snapshot to a dataset's version history.

 Typical examples of a skylark transformation include: